osumba404/looma/README.md

 - **Front-End**:
   - Navigate to `http://localhost:8000/register.php`.
   - Use DevTools (Network tab) to verify JSON responses.
+  - Test dashboard (`index.php`) after login to confirm user details, stats, and no errors.
 - **Sandbox**:
   - Test SMS with Africa’s Talking sandbox.
   - Simulate M-Pesa payments with Daraja sandbox.

 ## Known Issues
+- **Missing Tables**:
+  - `points`: Defaults to 0 points if missing.
+Create table for tracking.
+  - `transactions`: Shows “No recent activity” if missing.
+Create for activity logs.
-- Non-JSON responses (e.g., HTML errors) may occur if:
+- Non-JSON responses may occur if:
   - `includes/db.php` credentials are incorrect.
   - API files are misplaced.
   - PHP isn’t executing (check server logs).
+- `games.php` and `questions.php` are placeholders (no functionality).

 ## Future Enhancements
+- Implement `games.php` for gameplay mechanics.
-- Build `games/trivia.php` for gameplay.
+- Build `questions.php` for quiz functionality.
-- Enhance `wallet.php` with balance and withdrawal UI.
+- Enhance `wallet.php` with balance, withdrawal UI, and transaction history.
+- Add `withdraw.php` for M-Pesa withdrawals.
+- Implement `logout.php` to clear sessions.
-- Add CSRF tokens for security.
+- Add CSRF tokens for form security.
 - Style `verify.php` and `payment.php` to match `register.php` and `login.php`.
+- Add achievements table for `achievements.php` full functionality.

 ## Contributing
 1. Fork the repo.